ServerlessOpsIO/serverlessops-workshops/04-security/01-application/README.md

 ### 2. Update wild-rydes-ride-fleet
 Update _wild-rydes-ride-fleet_ to to call the *wild-rydes-api-auth* *Authorizer* function when invoking the _RequestUnicorn_ Lambda function.
 To do this you’ll update the _RequestUnicorn_ function’s HTTP event.

-You’ll do this by adding an _authorizer_ property to the HTTP trigger event that defines a function ARN and header to pull the API key from.
+You’ll add an _authorizer_ property to the HTTP trigger event.
+The new property will define the function authorizer's ARN and the header to pull the API key from.
 You can just make the change below.

 *handlers/get_unicorn.py*
 ```diff